Geonkick-Synthesizer/redkite/README.md

 #### The problem

-An application that is developed in a particular GUI toolkit is loading in its address space GUI plugins that are developed in a different GUI toolkit, or different versions of a particular toolkit.
-Using well known GUI toolkits for this purpose can cause a lot of difficulties.
-Redkite GUI toolkit is developed to address this problem, and provide a way to develop easily self-sufficient GUI plugins apart from developing standalone applications.
-Often these kinds of problems arise in music software, for example, when a Digital Audio Workstation as a host is loading audio GUI plugins.
+An application that is developed in a particular GUI toolkit is loading in its address space GUI plugins that are developed with different versions of the same or different GUI toolkit.
+Using well known GUI toolkits for this purpose can cause a lot of conflicts.
+For example, often these conflicts arise in music software when a Digital Audio Workstation as a host is loading GUI audio plugins.
+The Redkite GUI toolkit is developed to address this issue, and provide a way to develop easily self-sufficiency GUI plugins apart from developing standalone applications.

 ### Goals

  * Generally to have the same basic properties as common GUI toolkits.

- * Many instances of the same toolkit version or different must be able to run without problems in the same process address space.
+ * Many instances of the same or different version of the toolkit must be able to run without problems in the same process address space.

- * Can be linked statically into a shared library that uses the toolkit and that shared library to be loaded dynamically by the host.
+ * Can be easily linked statically.
+Shared libraries that are developed using the toolkit and loaded dynamically must not cause conflicts.
-  Loading these kinds of shared libraries (linked against the same toolkit version or not) in the same address process space must run without problems, there must be no interference between toolkit instances and versions.

- * Not to add dependences that breaks the above two points.
+ * Not to add dependencies that breaks the above points.
+Also, maximum to relay on dependencies for runtime that are provided by default by the system.
+Avoid requiring to install additional dependencies for runtime that may cause versioning conflicts.

- * Linked statically

  * Be cross-platform

- * User interface API to be simple
+ * Interface (API) to be simple

 ### What was implemented

 * Widgets: RkWidget, RkLabel, RkLineEdit